vvkrddy/callistoDownloader/README.md

 <br> could either be a valid integer or a list of valid integers

 - `instruments`
-<br> could either be a list of *instrument codes* or a single *instrument code*
+<br> could be either a single *instrument code*[^1] or a wildcard string ending with an asterisk indicating to download all the files which start with the wildcard string.
 <!-- <br> Refer documentation for *instrument codes* -->

-IMPORTANT *Instrument codes* is a list of codes derived specifically for this package and each code corresponds to one of the instrument-location combination from [link](http://soleil.i4ds.ch/solarradio/data/readme.txt).
+[^1]: *Instrument codes* is a list of codes derived specifically for this package and each code corresponds to one of the instrument-location combination from [link](http://soleil.i4ds.ch/solarradio/data/readme.txt).
+The text before the first hyphen in a file name is the *instrument code*.

+>If you would want to download all files from **Mauritius**, then the argument for `instruments` would be `MRT*` but if you would want to download only the data from Callisto intensity 45 MHz-870 MHz	of Poste de Flacq, Mauritius, LPDA, then that argument would be `MRT1`.

+> If the `instruments` argument of the `download()` function ends with a string, all the files from a given date which start with the argument are downloaded.